toposware/winterfell/README.md

 <img src="https://img.shields.io/badge/verifier-rustc_1.54+-lightgray.svg">
 <a href="https://crates.io/crates/winterfell"><img src="https://img.shields.io/crates/v/winterfell"></a>

-A STARK prover and verifier for arbitrary computations.
+This is a fork of novifinancial/winterfell, a STARK prover and verifier for arbitrary computations.

 **WARNING:** This is a research project.
 It has not been audited and may contain bugs and security flaws.
 This implementation is NOT ready for production use.